mitul-kalariya/scrapping-webs/README.md

 You can use the `Crawler` class and its `crawl` method to crawl the data.
 Quick example as shown below.
+### Important:- Only last 5 days' article available in sitemap
 ```
 # To fetch all the article links